iwataniKenji/graphql-courses-app/README.md

 # Install dependencies
 $ npm install

-# Rename '.env.example' to '.env' and set your env variables
+# Rename '.env.example' to '.env' and set your variables
 $ ren ".env.example" ".env"

 # Run the migrations